sheikharshad/Lottery/README.md

 # Lottery

-A) Tools Required
+##A) Tools Required

-Xcode - 15.4 or similar
+    Xcode: Version 15.4 or later

-B) Installation guide
+##B) Installation Guide

+    Clone the Repository:
-  1) Take the checkout from git https://github.com/sheikharshad/Lottery
+    Take a checkout from Git.
+    Run the Project:
-  2) Run the project file in Xcode
+    Open the project file in Xcode and run it.

-C) Project Main architeture
-The project is using MMVM + repository patter.
+##C) Project Architecture

+  The project follows the MVVM (Model-View-ViewModel) pattern combined with a Repository pattern.

-D) Main Modules
+##D) Main Modules

-1) LotteryTab -
+###1) LotteryTab

-The lottery Tab is responsilbe to show the Lottery inforamtion.
+This module is responsible for displaying lottery information.

+    Lottery List View:
-  a) Lottery List View show the List of lottery from JSON or cache.
+    Displays a list of lotteries retrieved from JSON or cache.
+    Lottery Details View:
-  b) Lottery details View is responsible to show the detail of every Lottery.
-We can also use aswipe gesture to navigate between different lotteries
+    Shows the details of each lottery.
+Users can swipe to navigate between different lotteries.

-2) TicketTab
+###2) TicketTab

-The TicketTab show the ticket information. the numbers are generates randomly and matched if its a winner.
+    The TicketTab displays ticket information, where the numbers are generated randomly and checked to determine if the ticket is a winner.

-3) Repository
+###3) Repository

-The Repository is responsible to fetch the data and give to ViewModel.
+    The repository handles data fetching and provides it to the ViewModel.

-4) Components
+###4) Components

- It contains all the common UI components to be re-usable.
+    Contains reusable UI components.

-4) Tests
+##E) Tests

-Test cases has been written for the business logic.
+    Test cases are provided for the business logic.

-Improvements
+##F) Improvements

+    ###StyleKit Framework:
-Framework could be used for StyleKit(all the styles of the application).
+    A framework could be created for managing all styles used in the application.

+    ###Lottery SDK:
-Framework for Lottery SDK that keeps the repositry out of the app and make it modularise.
+    A framework for the Lottery SDK could modularize the repository, keeping it separate from the app.

-Integrataion Tests could be added to make sure all modules are in place.
+    ###Integration Tests:
+    Adding integration tests would ensure that all modules work together correctly.